aptise/peter_sslers/docs/General_Management_Concepts.md

    Certificate.
 This can create confusion when adding and removing domains, as the lineage certificate's name does not necessarily reflect what is in the Certificate.

-2. One of the LetsEncrypt service's ratelimits is based on a CertificateRequest's "uniqueness" of Domains, which is essentially a UniqueFQDNSet (There may only be *n* "Duplicate Certificates" issued per week).
+2. One of the LetsEncrypt service's ratelimits is based on a X509CertificateRequest's "uniqueness" of Domains, which is essentially a UniqueFQDNSet (There may only be *n* "Duplicate Certificates" issued per week).
 By tracking the UniqueFQDNSets natively, PeterSSLers can help you avoid hitting these limits.
-To more easily deal with this limit, AcmeOrders/Certificates/CertificateRequests are designed around the idea of a "UniqueFQDNSet" and not a single Domain.
+To more easily deal with this limit, AcmeOrders/Certificates/X509CertificateRequests are designed around the idea of a "UniqueFQDNSet" and not a single Domain.

 When requesting a new Certificate or importing existing ones, this happens all